UO-OACISS/apex/doc/webdocs/docs/spec.md

 handles to internal APEX objects, the type definitions of these objects use the C naming convention.

+In addition to the simple API presented below, the C++ API includes scoped timers and threads.
+See <http://www.nic.uoregon.edu/~khuck/apex_docs/doc/html/namespaceapex.html>
+for details.

 ### Terminology

 Unfortunately, many terms in Computer Science are overloaded.
 The following definitions are in use in this document: